History for

 Kikuchi, Paul

-Raymond Adachi is in the prime of his sansei life when he's accidentally pulled up to Heaven.
-But when he finds out he's been arranged to be reincarnated as a Japanese American, Raymond flat out refuses.
+Raymond Kobayashi was in the prime of his sansei life when he goes up to Heaven.
+But when he finds out he’s been arranged return to his Next Life as a Japanese American again, Raymond flat out refuses.
 Come watch this comedy about an Underachieving Asian who causes major havoc at the Reincarnation Station when he ixnays his Next Life.

 Kikumura, Akemi